Troubleshooting: "Offline" agent

 Allow outbound ports (agent-initiated heartbeat)

-Telnet to required port numbers on Deep Security Manager to verify that a route exists, and the port is open:
+Telnet to required port numbers on the manager to verify that a route exists, and the port is open:

 If telnet fails, trace the route to discover which point on the network is interrupting connectivity.
 Methods vary by operating system.